Phase boundaries in algebraic conformal QFT: Introduction

-Our work is influenced by these results, in that these structures become instrumental for many of our constructions and classifications, where the underlying modular tensor category is the DHR category of chiral superselection sectors \cite{DHR,FRS,KLM}.
-It is complementary, because the physical interpretation is completely different.
-Frobenius algebras in the category describe extensions (e.g., how to supplement chiral fields by bulk fields), and operations with Frobenius algebras (braided products and decompositions, the ``centre'' and the ``full centre'' \cite{FFRS06}) correspond to surprisingly elementary algebraic operations like quotients of free products, central decompositions and relative commutants of (nets of) local algebras.
+The structures discovered in \cite{FFRS06} in the context of more general ribbon categories, become instrumental for many of our constructions and classifications where the underlying modular C* tensor category is the DHR category of chiral superselection sectors \cite{DHR,FRS,KLM}.
+On the other hand, our approach is complementary, because it focusses on the physical interpretation in terms of local algebras of observables, rather than correlation functions and conformal blocks.
+We shall explain that Frobenius algebras in the category describe extensions of the local von Neumann algebras of observables, by controlling the algebraic relations that additional fields on an extended Hilbert space must satisfy, consistent with covariance and locality.
+Operations with Frobenius algebras (braided products and decompositions, the ``centre'' and the ``full centre'' \cite{FFRS06,KR}) correspond to surprisingly elementary algebraic operations like quotients of free products, central decompositions and relative commutants of (nets of) local algebras \sref{s:Ext}.

 The common feature is the association of modules and bimodules with boundary conditions.
-Because the relevant computation of central projections, that completes our classification of boundary conditions for phase boundaries, is quite hidden in \cite{TFT,FFRS06,KR}, we present here a self-contained and comparably short new proof that benefits from some simplifications that occur in C* tensor categories, as opposed to the more general situation of tensor categories covered in the cited work.
+Because the relevant computation of the central projections, that completes the classification of boundary conditions for phase boundaries, is quite hidden in \cite{TFT1,TFT2,FFRS06,KR}, we sketch here a new proof of \tref{t:center} that benefits from some simplifications occurring in C* tensor categories, as opposed to the more general situation of tensor categories covered in the cited work.

-Namely, in our application to relativistic QFT, the relevant category can be concretely realized as a category $\End_0(N)$ of finite-index endomorphisms of a type $I\!I\!I$ von Neumann algebra $N$, and inherits the C* structure and notion of positivity from the latter.
-In compliance with earlier work on the classification of subfactors in terms of a Frobenius algebra in this C* tensor category \cite{L94}, we shall use the term ``Q-system'' for a Frobenius algebra in $\End_0(N)$ (or related C* tensor categories).
+Namely, in our application to relativistic QFT, the relevant category can be concretely realized as a subcategory of $\End_0(N)$ (the finite-index endomorphisms of a type $I\!I\!I$ von Neumann algebra $N$), and inherits the C* structure and notion of positivity from the latter.
+In compliance with earlier work on the classification of subfactors $N\subset M$ in terms of Frobenius algebras in $\End_0(N)$ \cite{L94}, we shall use the term ``Q-system'' for a Frobenius algebra.
 In all that follows, the important thing to be kept in mind is the one-to-one correspondence between extensions of a local QFT and Q-systems in its DHR category.